 Technology has made it easier to bring objects, locations and topics to students.
 This can help give them a frame of reference when they don’t have experience to draw on….

-Technology can be fun, but it can also be overwhelming with the wealth of ideas and options available.
-Listed below are some ideas suggested by the Instructional Technology Specialists that…
+***Updated May 2025*** Technology can be fun, but it can also be overwhelming with the wealth of ideas and options available.
+Listed below are some ideas suggested by Instructional Technology…

 One useful feature in Google is the ability to share a document or folder with anyone (known as collaborators).
 Sharing rights can be given to a controlled group of users,…